vexorian/flow.py/README.md

 Press ctrl+C to cancel the current timer and pick another one.

+Press 0 in the menu to pause the whole thing without having to exit the script.

 When the timer finishes, press enter to start the next timer in the cycle.

 ## Note